PreEmptive logo

 Industry Consensus

-One hundred percent industry consensus around mobile application security and shielding is impossible to achieve, but organizations like OWASP are trying.
-It recently released new protection guidelines around how mobile apps handle, store and protect sensitive information.
+One hundred percent industry consensus around mobile application security and shielding is impossible, but organizations like OWASP are trying.
+It recently released new protection guidelines around how mobile apps handle, store, and protect sensitive information.
 For example, its Mobile Application Resilience Requirements now recommend that apps:

 • Detect and respond to the presence of a jailbroken device